 A second strategy involves demonstrating leadership skills.
-Maerowitz says admissions committee members are looking for those skills because they are valuable in business, and students with work experience and extracurricular activities that include leadership roles identify students likely to participate in student clubs.
+Maerowitz says admissions committee members are looking for those skills because they are valuable in business.
+Students with work experience and extracurricular activities that include leadership roles identify students likely to participate in student clubs.

 A third strategy comprises demonstrating networking skills.
-Though rarely discussed, business schools seek well-connected, accomplished applicants who know how to use their networks to their benefit and the benefit of their classmates.
+Though rarely discussed, business schools seek well-connected, accomplished applicants who know how to use their networks to benefit their classmates.
 Maerowitz claims that “networking is very important.
 Even though it’s sort of a taboo thing to discuss in the application process, it’s something that’s considered nonetheless.”

-Although prerequisites are not usually required for admission, some universities require students without undergraduate business degrees or adequate work experience to complete specified coursework before they can enroll in the MBA program’s core courses.
+Although prerequisites are not usually required for admission, some universities require students without undergraduate business degrees or adequate work experience to complete specific coursework before enrolling in the MBA program’s core courses.

-These prerequisites, often quantitative, can include a series of foundational courses, such as economics, calculus, financial accounting, economic statistics, financial management, or operations research.
+These quantitative prerequisites can include a series of foundational courses, such as economics, calculus, financial accounting, economic statistics, financial management, or operations research.
 Some business schools provide their own abridged overview course sequence that teaches topics selected from these kinds of courses.

 Many schools will not permit students to enroll in classes before they complete the prerequisites.
-Other schools will allow students to start, but only let them progress up until a certain point in the curriculum before requiring that they satisfy these requirements.
+Other schools will allow students to start, but only let them progress up until a certain point in the curriculum before they satisfy these requirements.
 Also, some schools impose minimum grade thresholds.
-Even if they previously passed these courses during previous undergraduate work, they may have to retake them and earn a higher grade.
+Even if they passed these courses during previous undergraduate work, they might have to retake them and earn a higher grade.

 Examples of MBA Programs Requiring Prerequisites

 Accelerated MBA programs, like the one-year program at the University of Notre Dame, often impose prerequisites.
-According to Poets & Quants, the Notre Dame MBA requires that students have completed an undergraduate business degree from an accredited university where English is the native language, six credits of accounting, economics, and mathematics, and three credits of finance and marketing.
+For example, the Notre Dame MBA requires that students have completed an undergraduate business degree from an accredited university where English is the native language and previous coursework in financial accounting and statistics.

 Some other examples of universities that require MBA program prerequisites include Rutgers University, Fort Hays State University, Marylhurst University, and Southern New Hampshire University.
 SNHU is a particular case.
-The school may require students with non-business academic backgrounds to take a series of foundation courses at SNHU before they can enroll in the MBA core courses.
+The school may require students with non-business academic backgrounds to take a series of foundation courses at SNHU before enrolling in the MBA core courses.

 How Prerequisites Can Drive Up Costs

 Poets & Quants also notes how foundation prerequisites can drive up tuition.
-For example, at the State University of New York at Oswego (SUNY-Oswego), the 36-credit MBA program can quickly reach 57 credits because of foundational courses, which can result in a big tuition jump.
+For example, at the State University of New York at Oswego (SUNY-Oswego), the 36-credit MBA program can quickly reach 57 credits because of foundational courses, resulting in a big tuition jump.
 The article continues:

 International MBA Students

 Like Notre Dame’s accelerated MBA program mentioned above, some business schools refuse to offer particular programs to applicants whose native language is not English.
-However, some schools do provide these programs to international students and withhold certain application options from them, such as GMAT waivers.
+However, some schools provide these programs to international students and withhold specific application options, such as GMAT waivers.